lgbishop/qhronology/README.md

 1
 ```

-### Unproven theorem paradox
+### Unproven-theorem paradox

-Computing resolutions to the unproven theorem paradox according to various prescriptions of quantum time travel (D-CTCs and P-CTCs):
+Computing resolutions to the unproven-theorem paradox according to various prescriptions of quantum time travel (D-CTCs and P-CTCs):

 ```python
 from qhronology.quantum.states import VectorState